olgabalsa/KOBEsim/README.md

 # KOBEsim

 This is a Bayesian scheduler written in Python for RV surveys.
-Once there is an emerging signal in your measurements, KOBEsim finds the optimum next observing date to maximize the efficiency confirming or discarding that periodicity (O. Balsalobre-Ruza et al., submitted).
+Once there is an emerging signal in your data, KOBEsim finds the optimum next observing date to maximize the efficiency confirming or discarding that periodicity (O. Balsalobre-Ruza et al., submitted).